rootstrap/react-native-use-styles/README.md

 });
 ```

-Note that we are using aliases for the styles.
+We are using aliases or shortcuts to define our styles.
 This is equivalent to do:

 ```js
 import { GlobalStyles } from "react-native-use-styles";